wsu-ece2260/wsu-ece2260.github.io/syllabus.md

 NOTE:  The lectures will follow this text \emph{very} closely.
 I strongly advise you to read the book as we go through the course.
 Assignments will not be based on problems on from the book, so if you can find a 1\textsuperscript{st} edition of the book, you can save some money.

-# Assignments
+# Quizzes

-You will have weekly homework assignments based on the material covered in class.
-These assignments will not be collected in class.
-However, each week in lab or lecture, you will be given a short quiz based on one homework problem.
-You will have 15 minutes to complete the quiz.
+There will be weekly quizzes based on the homework.
+These will be given at the beginning of the lab or lecture session.
 The quizzes will be closed book and closed notes.
-The quizzes will be graded for correctness and completeness.
 There are no makeup quizzes.
 The lowest two quiz grades will be dropped.

+# Assignments

+You will have weekly homework assignments based on the material covered in class.
+These will be collected immediately before the quiz at the beginning of the lab or lecture session.
+You are encouraged to work together on the homework, but each student must turn in their own work.
+Homework must be turned in on time.
+Late homework will not be accepted.
+Homework must be done in a neat and organized manner.
+You must work on green engineering paper.
+You will be graded on completion.
+The lowest two homework grades will be dropped.